 Repairing a Broken World: The Jewish Concept of Tikkun Olam

-The last four months have been difficult for our staff and for so many of our friends in Jewish ministry.
+The last four months have been difficult for our staff and for so many of our friends in the Jewish community.
 What happened in Israel on October 7th has affected us deeply.
 It has changed the world.

 Have you ever asked yourself, “What is wrong with the world?”
 This is a question I’ve been asking more frequently in recent months.
 It seems like everywhere I turn, things are looking bleak.
 The media blasts negative stories on a loop.
 Wars and the threat of wars are increasing globally.
 Terrorism.
 Violence.
 Sickness.
 The world’s governments are deeply corrupt.
 Poverty and hunger threaten the most vulnerable.